We overheard this conversation at the beach, just about a week before school holidays were over:

 Imagine a school where you didn’t have to fight to have your voice be heard.
 Or, where you weren’t scared to ask questions.

-Imagine a school that had internet and technology as fast and good as you did at home (every school I’ve taught at had technology from the stone ages).
+Imagine a school that had internet, from providers such as satellite internet now, and the technology was as fast and as good as you had at home (every school I’ve taught at had technology from the stone ages).

 Imagine a school where you could learn things at your own pace and never had your confidence crushed if you weren’t ‘as good‘ as other kids.